Ibrahimgamal99/OpDesk/README.md

 ```

 The script will:
-1. Detect your OS and install git (if not already installed)
+1. Detect your OS and install git, lsof, and curl (if not already installed)
-2. Clone the repository (if not already present)
+2. Clone the repository to `/opt/AOP` (if not already present)
 3. Install nvm (Node Version Manager) and Node.js 24
-4. Install Python 3 and pip
+4. Install Python 3.11+ and pip
-5. Detect Issabel or FreePBX installation
+5. Auto-detect Issabel or FreePBX installation
-6. Prompt for database and AMI configuration
+6. Auto-configure database credentials:
+   - **Issabel**: Retrieves MySQL root password from `/etc/issabel.conf`
+   - **FreePBX**: Creates database user `AOP` with auto-generated password
+7. Auto-configure AMI user `AOP` with random secret in `/etc/asterisk/manager.conf`
-7. Create `backend/.env` file with your settings
+8. Create `backend/.env` file with all settings
-8. Add AMI user to `/etc/asterisk/manager.conf`
-9. Install Python dependencies
+9. Install Python dependencies (with `--break-system-packages` on Debian/Ubuntu)
 10. Install Node.js dependencies
+11. Display installation summary report

-**Note:** The script will prompt you for:
+**Note:** The script automatically configures:
-- Database credentials (DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, DB_NAME)
+- Database connection (auto-detects credentials for Issabel/FreePBX)
-- AMI configuration (AMI_HOST, AMI_PORT, AMI_SECRET)
+- AMI user and secret (auto-generated and added to Asterisk config)
+- CDR database name (`asteriskcdrdb`)
+- Recording root directory (`/var/spool/asterisk/monitor/`)

 ### Manual Installation